zpzim/SCAMP/README.md

 ## Profile Types
 SCAMP can compute various types of matrix profiles:

-* 1NN_INDEX: This is the default profile type and the normal definition of matrix profile, it will produce the nearest neighbor distance/correlation of every subsequence as well as the index of the nearest neighbor
+* --profile_type=1NN_INDEX: This is the default profile type and the normal definition of matrix profile, it will produce the nearest neighbor distance/correlation of every subsequence as well as the index of the nearest neighbor
-* 1NN: This is a slightly faster version of the default profile type, but it only returns the nearest neighbor distance/correlation not the index of the nearest neighbor
+* --profile_type=1NN: This is a slightly faster version of the default profile type, but it only returns the nearest neighbor distance/correlation not the index of the nearest neighbor
-* SUM_THRESH: Rather than finding the nearest neighbor, this profile type will compute the sum of the correlations above the specified threshold (--threshold) for each subsequence.
+* --profile_type=SUM_THRESH: Rather than finding the nearest neighbor, this profile type will compute the sum of the correlations above the specified threshold (--threshold) for each subsequence.
 This is like a frequency histogram of correlations.
-* ALL_NEIGHBORS: [EXPERIMENTAL GPU ONLY, DISTRIBUTED UNSUPPORTED] This returns the approximate K (--max_matches_per_column) nearest neighbors and their correlations/indexes for each subsequence.
+* --profile_type=ALL_NEIGHBORS: [EXPERIMENTAL, GPU ONLY, DISTRIBUTED UNSUPPORTED] This returns the approximate K (--max_matches_per_column) nearest neighbors and their correlations/indexes for each subsequence.
 A threshold (--threshold) can be used to accelerate the computation by ignoring matches below the threshold.
-This can also be used to produce distance matrix summaries (signifigantly slower and uses more memory currently) using --reduce_all_neighbors, --reduced_height and --reduced_width.
-See the example below.
+This is an approximation, because the output may miss results which are too close together (up to ~1000 datapoints apart).
+The results will be provided in the output file where each row is a tuple of (subsequence index, match index, correlation/distance)
+* --profile_type=MATRIX_SUMMARY: [EXPERIMENTAL, GPU ONLY, DISTRIBUTED UNSUPPORTED] This returns a max-pooled summary (see example below) of the distance matrix using the specified summary matrix height (--reduced_height) and width (--reduced_width).
+There are limits to the resolution of the output.
+The output matrix height and width must be approximately 1000x smaller than the input size, otherwise you can get patchy results.
+Also the entire output matrix must be small enough to fit in your system/GPU's memory.

 All of the above profiles support AB joins